 *AACP will continue to inform members of new and ongoing comment opportunities as information becomes available.
 Mention of these opportunities does not indicate AACP’s intention to submit comments.

-- [NEW] On June 18, 2026, The National Institutes of Health (NIH) has issued an RFI, “Measuring and Rewarding Scientific Impact”, seeking input on how to better define, measure, and reward scientific impact across the biomedical research enterprise.
+- On June 18, 2026, The National Institutes of Health (NIH) has issued an RFI, “Measuring and Rewarding Scientific Impact”, seeking input on how to better define, measure, and reward scientific impact across the biomedical research enterprise.
 NIH is exploring ways to move beyond traditional metrics—such as publication counts and citations—by identifying indicators that reflect rigor and reproducibility, data sharing, collaboration, workforce training, and real-world public health impact.
-Comments must be submitted by August 19, 2026.
+Please send any suggestions or input on AACP’s comments by August 14 to Dorothy Farrell at dfarrell@aacp.org by August 14.
+All comments must be submitted in NIH’s comment form by August 19, 2026.